Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1: Unique Steady State Distribution:

-See supplementary material \cite{bhaban2018SuppMaterial} section I for proof.
-It implies that the ensemble of molecular motors carrying a common cargo is a highly robust system that behaves in a fixed manner after an initial transient period has passed.
-Furthermore, the steady state distribution $P_{ss}$ is independent of the initial distribution $P(t_0)$ at the time $t_0$, indicating that no matter how the motors are oriented prior to the initiation of the cargo transport, they prefer to align themselves according to a fixed distribution that is dependent on external conditions.
+The existence and uniqueness of the steady state distribution indicates a degree of robustness in the multi-motor cargo transport system.
+Furthermore, the conditional steady state distribution $P_{ss}$ is independent of the initial distribution $P(0)$ at the time $t_0=0$, indicating that no matter how the motors are oriented prior to the initiation of the cargo transport, they prefer to align themselves according to a fixed distribution that is dependent on external conditions.

-The steady state distribution $P_{ss}$ is obtained by solving $P_{ss} = \mathbf{J}P_{ss}$.
-In \cite{bhaban2018SuppMaterial} section II it is seen that the the value of $P(t)$ obtained by propagating $P(t) = \mathbf{J}P(t_0)$ approaches $P_{ss}$ obtained by solving $P_{ss} = \mathbf{J}P_{ss}$.
-Thus by propagating $P(t) = \mathbf{J}P(t_0)$ we can not only conveniently obtain an estimate for $ P_{ss}$ but can also analyze the dynamics of the process of orientation of the motors in the ensemble as time progresses, thus making the long term behavior of the ensemble tractable.